M

 4. France

-If your ideal digital nomadic life involves strolling in art galleries, going to chic restaurants, and indulging in fantastic food after your classes, then France might just be your next stop!
-As one of the up-and-coming locations for working remotely, France has attracted digital nomads mainly for the flexible work-life balance and quality of life it offers.
+France might just be your next stop if your ideal digital nomadic life involves strolling in art galleries, going to chic restaurants, and indulging in fantastic food after your classes.
+France has attracted digital nomads mainly for the flexible work-life balance and quality of life it offers as one of the up-and-coming locations for working remotely.

-It’s no secret, however, that living in the most touristic city, Paris, can be quite pricey, though it is still possible to thrive as a digital nomad and find cheaper accommodation.
-There are other regions in France from which you can choose.
+Living in the most touristic city, Paris, can be quite pricey, ranging from $2,000 to $3,500 USD, though it is still possible to thrive as a digital nomad and find cheaper accommodation.
+You can choose from other regions in France as well.
 For example, you can work in smaller cities such as Marseille and Toulouse (where the cost of living is significantly lower), or you can set up your own seafront “office” in Nice and still enjoy the advantages of city life.

 • Digital Nomad Tip: If you’re from the EU or the Schengen area, you won’t be required to have a visa while working as a digital nomad in France.